About the Western Public Health Unit

 Population health promotion

-WPHU’s population health role involves promoting health and wellbeing and preventing disease in local communities, contributing to the Victorian Government’s vision that Victorians are the healthiest people in the world.
+WPHU’s population health role involves promoting health and wellbeing and preventing disease in local communities, to help keep people in central and western Melbourne well.

 Our People